 - 1. Risks incurring those situations or conditions described as unacceptable in the "Financial Conditions and Activities" Council policy. - 2.
 Omits credible projection of revenues and expenses, separation of capital and operational items, cash flow projections, and disclosure of planning assumptions. - 3.
-Fails to allocate at least 5% of gross cash revenues to reserves, until reserves reach a threshold of \$500,000. - 4.
-Provides less for Council activities during the year than is set forth in the Governance Budget policy (see policy in Governance Process).
+Fails to allocate at least 5% of gross cash revenues to reserves, until reserves reach a threshold of 15% of operating budget. - 4.
+Fails to maintain a reserve of 15% of operating budget in addition to the TABOR reserve. - 5.
+Provides less for Council activities during the year than is set forth in the Governance Budget policy (see policy in Governance Process). - 6.
+Includes unallocated reserves above 15% of operating budget.

-Accordingly, the Director shall not fail to:

-1. Notify the Governing Council of PPR reduction greater than 1%.
+Accordingly, the Director shall notify the Governing Council of net PPR reduction greater than 1%.